 Back up your data to the cloud in case your network is compromised—and be sure to protect it with a strong password.

-93% of the time, attackers take just minutes (or less) to compromise a system; and intruders are in your network for an average of 200 days before they’re noticed.
-This makes it critically important to follow these steps:
+93% of the time, attackers take just minutes (or less) to compromise a system, and intruders are in your network for an average of 200 days before they're noticed.
+This makes it critically important to follow the steps below:

 Step 1: Restrict Wireless Network Access

 Don't let guests access the Wi-Fi network where your important files are stored.
 If you have frequent visitors who need your Wi-Fi password, create a separate guest network.

 Only use WPA2 networks—never WEP, according to our security expert.

 Step 3: Change Default Passwords